wesngoh/hateXpel/README.md

-# hateXpel: Hate Speech Classifier
+# HateXpel: Hate Speech Classifier

 This repository contains a Streamlit app demonstrating the use of Retrieval Augmented Generation (RAG) to classify hate speech.